BoraVyvorant/eve-moonbot/README.md

 ### Mining Configuration

+If present, the `days` configuration item is the number of days in the future an extraction must finish in order to be of interest; any extractions further in the future will be ignored.
+If `days` is absent, all extractions will be included.

 If present, the `systems` configuration item is a list of solar system names;
 the application will filter out any extractions happening in other systems.
 If `systems` is absent, all systems will be included.